Frequently Asked Questions.

 Is PreCardix® supported by clinical research?

-Two clinical studies, Mare-study (preliminary clinical trial) and Marealis 13TBHM (peer-reviewed, double-blind, placebo-controlled, multicentre clinical trial), were conducted on the bioactive marine peptides (RSPC) in PreCardix® between 2012 and 2015 on over two hundred and twenty male and female participants aged 30 – 75.
+Two clinical studies, the Mare-study (preliminary clinical trial) and Marealis 13TBHM (peer-reviewed, double-blind, placebo-controlled, multicentre clinical trial), were conducted on the bioactive marine peptides (RSPC) in PreCardix® between 2012 and 2015 on over two hundred and twenty male and female participants aged 30 – 75.

 Read the entire clinical trial published in the International Journal of Hypertension here.